How Many People Have HSV-1 And HSV-2?

 Oral herpes (HSV-1) and genital herpes (HSV-2) are caused by the herpes simplex virus (HSV).
 Is herpes common?

-An overview of types of herpes worldwide is provided in this article, along with information on how herpes affects health.
+This article provides an overview of the types of herpes worldwide, along with information on how herpes affects overall health.
 Frequently asked questions and common myths about herpes are also addressed.

 The most common type of herpes virus is herpes simplex.
 Globally, 3.7 billion people are affected by it.
 Many people contract herpes simplex without knowing it, which is highly contagious.